Walodja1987/xns/README.md

 - Allows a sponsor (tx sender) to pay and register a name for a recipient
 - Recipient must explicitly authorize via EIP-712 signature
 - Supports both EOA signatures and EIP-1271 contract wallet signatures (Safe, Argent, etc.)
+- Works for both **public** and **private** namespaces
-- During the 30-day exclusivity period, only the namespace creator can sponsor registrations
+- For **public namespaces**: During the 30-day exclusivity period, only the namespace creator can sponsor registrations.
+After 30 days, anyone can sponsor.
+- For **private namespaces**: Only the namespace creator can sponsor registrations forever (permanent exclusivity)
 - Burns `msg.value` ETH (must match namespace price)
 - Registers name to `recipient`, not `msg.sender`